-Javier is a PhD student based in the Department of Civil and Environmental Engineering.
-He is part of the Mechanics of Infrastructure Materials Group, led by Dr Emilio Martínez-Pañeda.
-In addition, he is member of the Science and Solutions for a Changing Planet Doctoral Training Partnership (SSCP DTP) at the Grantham Institute.
+Javier is a PhD student based in the Department of Civil and Environmental Engineering, in South Kensington.
+He is currently investigating the laboratory and field performance of a new type of permeable concrete pavement, called Kiacrete.
+He is a member of the Resilient Sustainable Infrastructure Group, led by Dr Alalea Kia.
+He is a member of the Science and Solutions for a Changing Planet Doctoral Training Partnership (SSCP DTP) at the Grantham Institute.

 Javier also collaborates as a Graduate Teaching Assistant (GTA) for several modules in the Department.
-He is a graduate member of the Institution of Structural Engineers (GIStructE) and a member of the International Glaciological Society (MIGS).
+He is a graduate member of the Institution of Structural Engineers (GIStructE) and a member of the Chartered Institution of Highways & Transportation (CIHT).

 Background and Education